 • Be inaccessible from the outside except by reaching at least 1.2 metres if mounted on the inside of the gate.

-• Be at least 150mm from the top or be shielded, if the latch is accessible only by reaching over the gate.
+• Be at least 150mm from the top or be shielded if the latch is accessible only by reaching over the gate.

-Around the pool area
+Around the residential or small heated pool area

 • Ensure there are no trees that could assist young children in climbing the fence.